2020-07-29 v. 1

 a never-ending program of divide-and-conquer is played

 Muppets are divided into ever-narrower slices

 according to the dictates of identity politics,

 and are encouraged to hate each other and blame each other

 for their ever-worsening conditions.

-Inspired to commit this to prose after long consideration by reading Scipio Sattler.
+After long consideration, inspired to commit this to prose by Scipio Sattler.